jesussangomez/data_structures/README.md

 # Data Structures

-Data structures in C, Java, Python.
+Data structures in C, C++, Java, Python.

 ### Credits

-All the Data Structures described here are originally from [GeeksforGeeks](http://www.geeksforgeeks.org/data-structures/).
+All the data structures described here are from [GeeksforGeeks](http://www.geeksforgeeks.org/data-structures/) and they are only here for learning purpose.
+The C++ data structures are mine based on the C versions.